Heroes of Hyrule: Plot

 The story would have followed an original character, Kori, a child who obtained a strange magical book from an antique shop.
-As Kori reads the book, the events of it unfold all around him, featuring many staples from The Legend of Zelda fictional universe.
+As Kori reads the book, its events unfold all around him, featuring many staples from The Legend of Zelda fictional universe.
 The book documents the battle of Link and Zelda against the evil Ganon that occurred over 100 years prior.
 Zelda had been captured by Ganon, and Link fails in his efforts to save her, ending up captured as well.
 The book follows the efforts of three original heroes, one of each traditional race from the Zelda series, in their efforts to save them and stop Ganon.
 Dunar, a gruff fighter Goron, represented the Triforce of Power, Krel, a cyncial but kind Zora represented the Triforce of Wisdom, and Seriph, a warm-hearted Rito represented the Triforce of Courage.
 Approximately two-thirds of the story documents their battles, while the remaining third of the game documents the efforts of Kori in the modern age.
 Kori explores his surroundings to find more pages of the book that have been scattered around his world; as he finds more, he is able to learn more of the ancient battles.
 Concurrently, things he learns in the book help him better navigate his own world in the present.
 Eventually, it is learned that the book is actually the magic item that had sealed Ganon's evil power in the past, and the pages of the book had been scattered to help keep him sealed in it.
 With Kori finding the pages and putting them back in the book to be able to continue reading the story, he inadvertently allows for Ganon to be unsealed.
 The three heroes return in order to fight and defeat Ganon in the modern age.
 In the game's end, it would be learned that the shopkeeper from the antique shop who had sold the book to Kori was actually an elderly aged Link.